kstenio/libssa/paper.md

 There are no conflicts to declare.

-# Acknowledgements
+# Acknowledgments

-The development of LIBSsa software (up to version 2.0.99) was supported by the Coordination for the Improvement of Higher Education Personnel - Brazil (CAPES) - Finance Code 001, and by Embrapa Instrumentation.
+The development of LIBSsa software (up to version 2.0.99) was supported by the Coordination for the Improvement of Higher Education Personnel - Brazil (CAPES) - Finance Code 001 and by Embrapa Instrumentation.

 # References